ibm-cloud-docs/BlockStorage/index.md

 You can select hourly or monthly billing for a Block LUN.
 The type of billing that is selected for a LUN applies to its snapshot space and replicas.
 For example, if you provision a LUN with hourly billing, any snapshots or replica fees will be billed hourly.
 If you provision a LUN with monthly billing, any snapshots or replica fees will be billed monthly.

 With **hourly billing**, the number of hours the block LUN existed on the account is calculated at the time the LUN is deleted or at the end of the billing cycle, which ever comes first.
 Hourly billing is a good choice for storage that is used for a few days or less than a full month.
-Hourly billing is only available for storage that is provisioned in [select data centers](new-ibm-block-and-file-storage-location-and-features.html).
+Hourly billing is available for storage that is provisioned in [select data centers](new-ibm-block-and-file-storage-location-and-features.html) only.

 With **monthly billing**, the calculation for the price is pro-rated from the date of creation to the end of the billing cycle and billed immediately.
 There's no refund If a LUN is deleted before the end of the billing cycle.
 Monthly billing is a good choice for storage that is used in production workloads that use data that needs to be stored and accessed for long periods of time (one month or longer).

 ### Performance:
 <table>
+  <caption>Table 1 is showing the prices for Performance Storage with monthly and hourly billing.</caption>
   <tr>
    <th>Monthly Price</th>
    <td>$0.10/GB + $0.07/IOP</td>